MarcelKueck/murph-concept/project-knowledge-base.md

 We have successfully completed all Week 3 tasks.

-**MILESTONE 4: Core Functionality Implementation Progress 🟠**
+**MILESTONE 4: Core Functionality Implementation Progress ✅**

-We have made significant progress on Week 4 tasks:
+We have successfully completed all Week 4 tasks:

 1. Task 4.1: Patient Experience Implementation (Frontend Development Agent) ✅
    - Completed on 2025-03-26